NPException/playdate-app-template/README.md

 ## Getting started with [Fennel](https://fennel-lang.org/)

-All you need to do is to add a `main.fnl` file in the `src` folder.
+All you need to do is to add a `main.fnl` file in the `source` folder.
 Fennel files will be compiled to Lua files of the same name (f.e. `main.fnl -> main.lua`).
 By default, that file will serve as the starting point for the Playdate compiler when building your application.